jon2512chua/CITS3403_todo_list/README.md

 ##Things we still have to do
 - Be able to edit items
   - ~~Todo items~~
-  - User settings (not necessary if time constraint)
 - Send reminders
   - Add due date to the item model (value can be null)
   - Write function that sends email if item is less than one day till due date